bulutenesemre/OsmAnalysis/README.md

 * Data explore for only Hungary

 ## toDoList
 - .sh file
-    - Multicountry Data Analytics (Default Hungary)
+- Multicountry Data Analytics (For now default Hungary)
 - SparkML with Data